A sales proposal is a formal document sent to potential clients.

 9. Don’t forget the CTA

-Adding a CTA (Call to Action) in their proposal is something that a lot of businesses forget to do.
+Including a CTA (call to action) in their proposal is something that a lot of businesses forget to do.

-But including a smart CTA in your sales proposal methodology could be a valuable factor that will impact your conversions!
+But including a smart CTA in your sales proposal methodology could be that one valuable factor that will impact your conversions and close deals more often!

-A good CTA will help you do just that — tell your client what their next step should be and get them a step closer to making a decision.
+A good CTA will help you do just that — tell your client what their next step should be and get them that much closer to making a decision.

 In a lot of cases, scheduling a meeting or a call can be a good next step after viewing a proposal.

-Here are some general tips when it comes to creating the best CTA:
+Here are some general tips when it comes to creating a killer CTA:

-- Keep it short: The CTA should be a short, streamlined sentence with a clear goal at the end.
+- Keep it short: The CTA should be a brief, streamlined sentence with a clear goal at the end.
 No need to turn it into a whole paragraph.

 - Think about placement: When people read a block of text or view a page, they seem to focus on certain areas of the page.
 The Z reading pattern and the F reading pattern are generally accepted as good interpretations of user behavior.
 Place your CTA somewhere on these lines.